baento/tsflow/README.md

   // ...
 }
 ```
+> [!NOTE]

-Injected classes will be instanciated and will persist for an entire scenario.
+> Injected classes will be instanciated and will persist for an entire scenario.

 ## Contributing